benarnav/arrivals-board/README.md

 ## Note on data

-The NYC Subway and Washington DC Metro use protocol buffers for their data.
-The packages needed to parse the datafeeds are too large for a microcontroller, so I built a simple `Flask` app that prepares the data for the display.
-That app is hosted on [Python Anywhere](www.pythonanywhere.com).
-This setup only requires you obtain a [free API key](https://new.mta.info/developers) from the MTA or [WMATA](https://developer.wmata.com).
-Specifying the subway lines and station that's displayed is handled by headers in the API call to the Flask app.
+The NYC Subway and Washington DC Metro publish their real-time data as GTFS-Realtime protocol buffers.
+Google's protobuf library does not fit on a microcontroller, so the board uses a small streaming decoder of its own, [common/gtfsrt.py](common/gtfsrt.py), that reads the wire format directly and keeps only the trips and stops it needs.
+The decoder's working set is a few kilobytes: WMATA's feed streams through it, and the MTA feeds are downloaded gzipped (about 30 KB) and inflated in RAM (about 140 KB) first because that is 4 to 5 times less to transfer.
+Earlier versions used a `Flask` proxy on PythonAnywhere for this; that is gone.
+The MTA feeds need no key; WMATA needs a free developer key.
+BART publishes a small JSON feed and is handled by [sf-BART](sf-BART/README.md).
+Stations and lines are set in `secrets.py`.

 NYC Subway routes are organized into two travel directions: North and South and looking at a map this is fairly easy to figure out which direction you would want displayed.
 Washington DC's Metro is a little more complex and in the official data feed trains are listed as direction 0 or direction 1.
 I have mapped these to roughly trains that end in the North or East and ones that end in the South or West.